-It starts with the TVP that you rehydrate in boiling water for about 10 minutes.
-I recommend using small TVP chunks as I found out they yield the best texture.
+It starts with the TVP that is rehydrated in boiling water for about 10 minutes.
+I recommend using small TVP crumbles as I found out they yield the best texture.

 At this point the mixture will be very liquid, it's okay.
 You can then transfer to a mixing bowl and stir in the vital wheat gluten.
 It will almost instantly thicken the mixture and you should get a soft dough.
 Knead for 2 minutes and form three patties.

 Once you have shaped the mixture into 3-4 patties depending on the size you want, wrap them individually in parchment paper, and then in aluminum foil.
 The final step is to steam the burgers for about one and a half hour.
 You can use a simple pressure cooker or an Instant Pot.
 A quick tip: wrap the burgers very tightly, the texture will be better.

 After steaming, remove the burger from the foil and parchment paper and let it cool at least 10 minutes.
 You can now cook the burgers in a skillet or grill, or let them marinate in your favorite marinade for extra flavor.
 Letting the burgers marinade makes them juicier and even more flavorful, but if you are short on time feel free to cook them the same day.

 While optional, I highly recommend marinating the burgers overnight, or for at least 4 hours.
 To do so, combine water, soy sauce, sriracha, and toasted sesame oil in a small container.
 Next, place the burgers in the marinade and flip them once to coat.
 Let marinate overnight.

 This extra step not only adds extra flavor and saltiness, but also makes them juicier.

 - Can I substitute the red kidney beans?
 You can substitute red beans with adzuki, white beans, or black beans.